SuperNEMO-DBD/SensitivityModule/README.md

 **reco.sum_electron_energy** : Summed energy of the two highest electron candidates.
 In this case this is the sum of the two variables above, the higher and lower electron energies.

+**reco.diff_electron_energy** : Difference in energy of the two highest electron candidates.
+In this case this is the difference between the two variables: higher_electron_energy - lower_electron_energy.

 **reco.electron_energies** : Vector of all electron-candidate energies.
 In descending order of energy.

 **reco.gamma_energies** : Vector of all electron-candidate energies.
 In descending order of energy.